ioccc-src/winner/2015/mills1/README.md

 ./prog
 ```

-Pressing the up arrow and the down arrow at the right time.
+Press the up arrow and the down arrow at the right time.

 ## Judges' comments: